How to make an effective brand film

 She also says while most brands look to an earned media strategy for their film using owned channels, they should also consider seeking a distribution deal with the likes of Amazon or Netflix.
 She says having a top-shelf director on a brand film gives it instant credibility.

-Carney cites the short documentary Fighting Chance that Ketchum produced for Samsung leading up to the Rio 2016 Olympics, directed by Oscar-winner Morgan Neville (20 Feet from Stardom).
+Carney cites the short documentary A Fighting Chance that Ketchum produced for Samsung leading up to the Rio 2016 Olympics, directed by Oscar-winner Morgan Neville (20 Feet from Stardom).

 Samsung's film highlights the reality that of the one million athletes who train for the Olympics, only 1% qualify.